mitsuba-renderer/drjit/docs/general.rst

 the expression ``a[0] + a[1] + a[2]`` of type :py:class:`drjit.cuda.Float`.
 Dr.Jit can execute this operation symbolically.

-Reductions of 1D JIT-compiled arrays (e.g., :py:class:`drjit.cuda.Float`) are
+Reductions of dynamic 1D arrays (e.g., :py:class:`drjit.cuda.Float`) are an
-an important special case.
-Since each value of such an array represents a different thread of execution of a program, Dr.Jit must first invoke :py:func:`drjit.eval` to evaluate and store the array in memory and then launch an device-specific implementation of a horizontal reduction.
-This interferes with symbolic execution and is even forbidden in certain execution contexts (e.g., when recording symbolic loops and functions).
+important special case.
+Since each value of such an array represents a different execution thread of a parallel program, Dr.Jit must first invoke :py:func:`drjit.eval` to evaluate and store the array in memory and then launch a device-specific implementation of a horizontal reduction.
+This interferes Dr.Jit's regular mode of operation, which is to capture a maximally large program without intermediate evaluation.
+In other words, use of such 1D reductions may have a negative effect on performance.
+The operation will fail in execution contexts where evaluation is forbidden, e.g., while capturing symbolic loops and function calls.

-Furthermore, in this mode of operation, Dr.Jit does *not* return the result using the array's element type (e.g., a standard Python `float`).
-Instead, it returns the sum as a dynamic array (:py:class:`drjit.cuda.Float`) containing single element.
-This is an intentional design decision to avoid transferring the value to the CPU, which would incur GPU<->CPU synchronization overheads on some backends.
+Furthermore Dr.Jit does *not* reduce 1D arrays to their element type (e.g., a standard Python `float`).
+Instead, it returns a dynamic array of the same type, containing only a single element.
+This is intentional--unboxing the array into a Python scalar would require transferring the value to the CPU, which would incur GPU<->CPU synchronization overheads.
 You must explicitly index into the result (``result[0]``) to obtain a value with the underlying element type.
+Boolean arrays define a ``__bool__`` method so that such indexing can be avoided.
+For example, the following works as expected:

+.. code-box:: python

+   a = drjit.cuda.Float(...)
+   # The line below is simply a nicer way of writing "if dr.any(a < 0)[0]:"
+   if dr.any(a < 0):
+      # ...

 All reduction operations take an optional argument ``axis`` that specifies the axis of the reduction (default: ``0``).
 The value ``None`` implies a reduction